Sydney Web Fest, Sydney's home for digital short-form storytelling, is back for its sixth edition in 2024!

-Sydney Web Fest is an international web series festival, and is making waves in the Australian web series scene.
-Sydney Web Fest is dedicated to the celebration of online content, and the talents of those who make it happen.
+Sydney Web Fest is Sydney's international web series festival, and is dedicated to the celebration of online content, and the talents of the creators who make it happen.

-We're excited to showcase hardworking creatives, and their web series work.
+We're excited to showcase hardworking creatives, and their web-based work.
 SWF is committed to celebrating the creators of web series', and in particular, the creative accomplishments of women - along with honouring diversity across all spectrums.
 No matter how you identify, we look forward to your submission.

-2020 marks SWF's second year, with the valued support from LA Web Fest, the eternally brilliant Michael Ajakwe, our partners Melbourne Web Fest, NZ Web Fest, Montreal Web Fest, New Jersey Web Fest, and other industry heavyweights.
+2024 marks SWF's sixth year, with the valued support from LA Web Fest, the eternally brilliant Michael Ajakwe, our partners Melbourne Web Fest, NZ Web Fest, Montreal Web Fest, New Jersey Web Fest, and other industry heavyweights.
 Sydney Web Fest’s 2024 edition will be packed with screenings, panels, networking opportunities, and our awards ceremony.